 The Topwater Defendants each filed proofs of claim in the SC II Bankruptcy Case to allege that they are creditors of SC II with standing to sit on the Creditors' Committee [Proof of Claim Nos.
 8, 9, 10 and 12 (12-1 and 12-2)].
 The amounts asserted in these proofs of claim total \$14,021,891.04.
 SC II filed objections to each of these proofs of claim [Docket Nos.
 238, 239, 240, 304, and 339-342].
 Other equity investors in SC II (Raynemark Investments LLC, Empyrean Capital Group, LLC and Pine Street Institutional Partners LP) filed similar proofs of claim, totaling \$3,272,980.43, asserting that they are creditors of SC II.
 SC II filed objections to each of these proofs of claim [Docket Nos.
 676, 677 and 695].
-All of these claims are classified as Class 8 Redemption Claims against SC II for all purposes under the Plan, except for the proof of claim filed by Empyrean Capital Group, LLC, which is classified as a Class 10C Interest in d.
-Commencement of the Topwater Adversary

-SC II).
-The Proponents reserve the right to object to any and all similar claims filed or asserted at any time by any other party.
+All of these claims are classified as Class 8 Redemption Claims against SC II for all purposes under the Plan, except for the proof of claim filed by Empyrean Capital Group, LLC, which is classified as a Class 10C Interest in SC II, which classification has been adopted from the Debtors' Plan.
+The Proponent reserves the right to object to any and all similar claims filed or asserted at any time by any other party.